ddimatos/ddimatos.github.io/aboutme.md

 - [code reviews](https://github.com/ansible-collections/ibm_zos_core/pulls?q=is%3Apr+is%3Aclosed)
 - [code](https://github.com/ansible-collections/ibm_zos_core)
 - mentoring
-- basically an engineer are heart who leads, develops and is the scrum master
+Basically I am an engineer are heart who leads, develops and is the scrum master for the Ansible offering on the mainframe.

 #### Prior
 I was not always into devOps, prior to this role I had led and designed several other products.
-I lead a team which designed the `Spark` engine integration into a legacy [ETL offering](https://www.ibm.com/products/information-server-for-data-integration) that also included parsing the UI operations and generating `scala` to run on `Spark` to perform the transformations.
+I led a team which designed the `Spark` engine integration into a legacy [ETL offering](https://www.ibm.com/products/information-server-for-data-integration) that also included parsing the UI operations and generating `scala` to run on `Spark` to perform the transformations.